Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 Pirate Night

-The evening comes in three stages and it starts with an elaborate pirate-themed dinner.
-The experience includes a special pirate map menu that you will want to keep as a souvenir and a party bandana to wear even if you don’t have full-on pirate attire.
+The evening comes in three stages, starting with an elaborate pirate-themed dinner.
+The experience includes a special pirate map menu that you will want to keep as souvenirs and a party bandana, even if you don’t have full-on pirate attire.

 After dinner, there is a wild Pirates in the Caribbean deck party.
 The party is full of characters, dancing, and theatrics.
-After which there is a stunning fireworks display.
+After this, there is a stunning fireworks display.

-Bibbidi Bobbidi Boutique on board the ship also offers a Pirates League makeover complete with makeup/face painting.
+Bibbidi Bobbidi Boutique is on board the ship and also offers a Pirates League makeover complete with makeup/face painting.
+This is not available on all cruises, so make sure you double-check.

-There are character photo ops on the themed nights as well as pre-party activities for families and kids clubs.
+There are character photo ops on the themed nights and pre-party activities for families and youth clubs.
 Pirates Night is an event held on all four cruise ships.

 Live Entertainment and Character Dining